-It is a rectangular-shaped smile in which teeth sets are close to each other and lower jaw is slightly exposed.
-Human beings make this expression when they’re frightened, excited, surprised or anxious– anything that has an element of fear mixed with it.
+It is a rectangular-shaped smile in which teeth sets are close to each other and the lower jaw is slightly exposed.
+Human beings make this expression when they’re frightened, excited, surprised, or anxious– anything that has an element of fear mixed with it.

 The ‘fear face’ expression is seen on a person’s face very briefly when he’s frightened because it fades away rather quickly.